gcpjedi/google-k8s-workshop-v2/modules/12-namespaces-rbac.md

 For the Role to take effect you must bind it to the user.

-1. Create `manifests/worker-role.yaml` file which grants permissions to create Pods and Deployments
+1. Create `manifests/worker-role.yaml` file which grants permissions to create Pods and Deployments.

     ```yaml
     kind: Role